Writing Accomplishments that pass the CFO Test

 One common difficulty people have here is they want to talk about the complexity of the task; don’t fall into this trap.
 Talk about the impact first, and only imply the complexity.

-Increased Annual Recurring Revenue (ARR) by 10% via launching the self-serve billing project
+Increased Annual Recurring Revenue (ARR) by 7% (vs 30% baseline) via building authentication page for the self-serve billing project

 Some other examples